 Faisal Khan is a blogger who loves to write about cutting edge technologies and issues facing service providers, especially subjects related to SDN, NFV, virtualization, IP and optics.
 He has rich experience working with multiple service providers and vendors in the Middle East and Africa.
 Currently, he works for mobile operator MOBILY in Saudi Arabia in the technology planning department.
 The views expressed in his blog are his own and do not represent his employer.

-Greg started in IT about 20 years ago on the bottom of the IT ladder (help desk phone service), and worked his way up to systems engineering and architecture.
-Greg has put his time in with certification training, A+, Network+, Security+, MCP, CCNA, NetApp NCDA, VCP4-DCV, VCP5-DCV, VCP5-DT, AirWatch Enterprise Mobility Associate/Professional/Expert, Certified Scrum Master, and ITIL v3 Foundations.
+Greg started in IT 20 years ago on the bottom of the IT ladder (help desk phone service), and worked his way up to systems engineering and architecture.
+Greg has obtained many industry certifications such as, A+, Network+, Security+, MCP, CCNA, NetApp NCDA, VCP4/5/6-DCV, VCP5/6-DTM, VCP5-Cloud, VCP6-CMA, VCP6-NV, AirWatch Enterprise Mobility Associate/Professional/Expert, Certified Scrum Master, and ITIL v3 Foundations.
 He has also been chosen as a VMware vExpert every year since 2011.
+Greg is the owner and editor of vDestination.com and runs the vDestination On Air Podcast.
 Currently, Greg works as an independent consultant supporting various public and private sector projects.